techidaily/site-win11-tips/source/_posts/the-perplexity-of-non-existent-drive-letters-in-windows-systems.md

 ## What Are Drive Letters in Windows?

- Any new storage drive, volume, or partition you add to your computer (especially if you[add a partition to your hard drive for optimum performance](https://www.makeuseof.com/how-to-partition-hard-drive/) ) needs to have a letter assigned before it will work.
+ Any new storage drive, volume, or partition you add to your computer (especially if you [add a partition to your hard drive for optimum performance](https://www.makeuseof.com/how-to-partition-hard-drive/) ) needs to have a letter assigned before it will work.
 It is basically a label, a way for the system and the user to recognize different storage spaces.

  If a drive or partition does not have a letter assigned, it will be inaccessible to you and the software and services that may need to see the files in that space.

- Drive letters, occasionally called device letters, run alphabetically from A to Z. These days, A and B are rarely used, and we've covered before[why local drives on Windows start from "C"](https://www.makeuseof.com/why-local-drives-windows-start-from-c/) .
+ Drive letters, occasionally called device letters, run alphabetically from A to Z. These days, A and B are rarely used, and we've covered before [why local drives on Windows start from "C"](https://www.makeuseof.com/why-local-drives-windows-start-from-c/) .

  New storage devices will be automatically assigned the first unused letter when connected.
 This automatic process occasionally fails or gets blocked by a conflict in the system settings.